simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 **Modularity:** partition a system into varying degrees of interdependence
 - **Goal:** hide the complexity of each part behind an abstraction and interface

-**Information Hiding:** he principle of segregation of the design decisions in a computer program that are most likely to change
+**Information Hiding:** the principle of segregation of the design decisions in a computer program that are most likely to change
 - **Goal:** protect other parts of the program from extensive modification

 ## Twin Peaks